Introduction

 For more on Sydney's Botanical Gardens, click here.

-The Powerhouse Museum - or Museum of Applied Arts and Sciences - is all about technology, science and design in an old industrial setting.
+The Powerhouse Museum (SADLY CLOSED UNTIL FURTHER NOTICE) - or Museum of Applied Arts and Sciences - is all about technology, science and design in an old industrial setting.
 The old tram powerhouse, is spectacular (hence the name).
 It's enough reason for a visit.
 There are classic bits of Australian industrial history on display, as well as temporary exhibitions on design and technology.
 Admission Free.

 For more on the Powerhouse Museum, click here.